 Early Notables of the Hockshaw family (pre 1700)

-More information is included under the topic Early Hockshaw Notables in all our PDF Extended History products and printed products wherever possible.
+Another 37 words (3 lines of text) are included under the topic Early Hockshaw Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Hockshaw family to Ireland